spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 <%(TOC)%>
 # Follow the Multiserver Shooter tutorial

+<%(Callout type="warn" message="The Multi-server Shooter game is currently in alpha as we improve its stability.
+Be aware that some elements of the game may behave unexpectedly.
+If you encounter any problems, please contact us via our [forums](https://forums.improbable.io/), or [Discord](https://discord.gg/vAT7RSU).")%>

 **What the tutorial covers**<br/>
 In this tutorial you’ll implement cross-server remote procedure calls (RPCs) in a simple third person shooter.
 The end result will be a multiplayer, cloud-hosted Unreal game running across multiple [server-workers]({{urlRoot}}/content/glossary#inspector) that players can seamlessly move between and shoot across.
 It will look something like this:

 ![]({{assetRoot}}assets/tutorial/cross-server.gif)

 The exercise demonstrates that the workflows and iteration speed you’re used to as an Unreal developer are almost entirely unaltered by the GDK: it’s just like regular Unreal!
 <br/>